AN OPERA FROM THE INDIAN OCEAN

 In the wings of the opera « Maraina »voyaging between Reunion, Madagascar and… Paris, the film combines history and oral memory to recount the story of the first settlers of the Indian Ocean islands.

 Written by a Reunion-born composer, “Maraina” is the first opera to be created in the Indian Ocean region: the story of ten Malagasy and two Frenchmen who landed on this pristine island in the mid-17th century.
 The film traces the cast’s journey to the place where it all began – Fort-Dauphin, in southern Madagascar – where they perform for an audience that has never before seen an opera.

 This musical road movie, which explores the Europeans’ discovery of the Indian Ocean, is a poetic and profoundly human experience.

-year of production: 2012
+Year of production: 2012

-available subtitles: English, French
+Available subtitles: English, French

-music: Jean-Luc Trulès
+Music: Jean-Luc Trulès

-photography: Cesar Paes
+Photography: Cesar Paes

-sound: Frédéric Cristea and Quentin Bécognée
+Sound: Frédéric Cristea and Quentin Bécognée

-sound mixing: Gabriel Mathé
+Sound mixing: Gabriel Mathé

 Solor grading: Nicolas Cuau

-cast: Arnaud Dormeuil, Steeve Heimanu Mai, Karim Bouzra, Landy Andriamboavonjy and Aurore Ugolin
+Cast: Arnaud Dormeuil, Steeve Heimanu Mai, Karim Bouzra, Landy Andriamboavonjy and Aurore Ugolin

-production: Laterit productions (Paris-Tana)
+Production: Laterit productions (Paris-Tana)

 co-produced by: Cobra Films

-with the support of: la Region Reunion, Fonds Images de la diversite, l’ACSE, le CNC and programme MEDIA de l’Union Europeenne
+With the support of: la Region Reunion, Fonds Images de la diversite, l’ACSE, le CNC and programme MEDIA de l’Union Europeenne

 Link to an interview in English by Betti Elerson / African Women in Cinema :